Looking for the best mosquito traps in 2018?

 This is one of the best mosquito traps on the market.
 It mimics body chemistry with a high degree of accuracy and has a variety of attractants.
 It also has a range of up 150 feet or 1 acre.

-The settings are versatile, which is great because you can fine-tune it to suit your mosquito needs.
+The settings are versatile, which is great because you can fine-tune it to suit your specific mosquito species needs.

 The Dynatrap is small and affordable with a coverage of up to 3002 feet.
 The trap works by using UV light to generate heat and a small level of carbon dioxide before vacuuming them inside.
-This is good for hanging in enclosed spaces, but you can use it outdoors where it isn’t exposed to the elements.
+This trap is good for hanging in enclosed spaces, but you can use it outdoors where it isn’t exposed to the elements (rain, wind, etc).

 The Dynatrap is a portable trap for small-scale eradication inside the house or an enclosed space.
-But, at the same time, it’s quite fragile and may not be powerful enough to stop every mosquito that flies into your house.
+At the same time, it’s quite fragile and may not be powerful enough to stop every mosquito that flies around your house.

 This product does occasionally attract moths and the occasional bat, which I wasn't too thrilled about because bats actually kill mosquitoes.